Hyperuniformity of Maximally Random Jammed Packings of Hyperspheres Across Spatial Dimensions: Background

 In practice, disordered jammed packings contain a small concentration of \textit{rattlers}.
 Monodisperse 3D sphere packings generated using the TJ algorithm have $\phi_R \sim1.5\%$ \cite{Rattler_Char} and early results indicate the rattler fraction decreases as $d$ increases \cite{TJ_Alg}.
 Jamming precludes the existence of rattlers \cite{PackingRev, PTest_1}.
 Nevertheless, it is the significant majority of particles that confers mechanical rigidity to the packing, and in any case, the rattlers could be removed (in computer simulations) without disrupting the remaining jammed backbone \cite{PackingRev,Torquato_PackingPersp}.

-To rigorously test if a frictionless sphere packing is strictly jammed, Donev et al. \cite{LPTest_Donev} introduced a method that uses randomized sequential linear programming.
+To rigorously test if a frictionless sphere packing is strictly jammed, Donev {\it et al.} \cite{LPTest_Donev} introduced a method that uses randomized sequential LP.
 The algorithm maximizes the work done by random body forces on spheres in the packing displacing them and straining the simulation box while obeying the constraints that the spheres do not overlap and the volume of the box does not increase.
-Atkinson et al. \cite{MRJ_CritSlow} improved on this scheme by instead choosing body forces that are more likely to induce local rearrangements of particles, and find that the linear programming scheme can more accurately determine if a packing is jammed than standard methods (e.g., the ``pressure leak'' test \cite{PTest_1,LPTest_Donev,PTest_2,PTest_3}).
+Atkinson {\it et al.} \cite{MRJ_CritSlow} improved on this scheme by instead choosing body forces that are more likely to induce local rearrangements of particles, and found that the LP scheme can more accurately determine if a packing is jammed than standard methods (e.g., the pressure leak test \cite{PTest_1,LPTest_Donev,PTest_2,PTest_3}).

 For packings with ideal contacts, i.e., ones where interparticle contacts are exact, any sphere that moves is considered a rattler and if every sphere is a rattler, then the packing is unjammed.
 Numerically produced packings, however, cannot have true contacts and thus one has to account for the fact that even the spheres comprising the jammed backbone will be able to move a small amount.
-Therefore, we instead consider the degree to which a packing is strictly jammed by examining the maximum Euclidean distance a backbone sphere moves from its original location when these body forces are applied over the course of the algorithm described in Ref. \citenum{MRJ_CritSlow}.
+Therefore, we instead consider the degree to which a packing is strictly jammed by examining the maximum Euclidean distance a backbone sphere moves from its original location when these body forces are applied over the course of the algorithm described in Ref. [\citenum{MRJ_CritSlow}].

 Previous studies have also judged how well-jammed a packing is by examining the plateau in the cumulative coordination function $Z(r)$, a quantity related to the integral of the pair correlation function $g_2(r)$ \cite{MRJ_PairStat,BRO_origin}, or similarly, the gap between the contact tolerances which result in an exactly isostatic jammed backbone and a backbone with a single additional contact \cite{Rattler_Char}.
 While these measures correctly determine the smallest contact tolerance associated with an isostatic, strictly jammed backbone they often underestimate the size of the largest gap because detection of spurious interparticle contacts between the backbone spheres make the packing appear hyperstatic.
 Such additional intrabackbone contacts are found at smaller contact tolerances as the packing size increases \cite{Rattler_Char}, and thus $Z(r)$ is not useful when assessing the quality of large jammed sphere packings.